ornaka/Cybersec_lab/index.md

 ![Event4625](/images/event4625.png)

 To further improve visibility into authentication-related events, a Splunk alert was configured to monitor failed login attempts within the domain environment.
 For demonstration and validation purposes, the alert threshold was intentionally set to a low value to ensure that alert generation could be tested reliably.
-Domain controller also had a GPO which would lock the account after five failed login attempts.
+Domain controller also had a GPO which locks the account after five failed login attempts.
 The action set for this alert was simply triggering an alert just for testing purposes.

 ![alert](/images/alert.png)

 Succesful alert generation was verified through the Triggered Alerts dashboard.
 This confirmed that the alert was functioning as expected.

 ![Alert dashboard](/images/triggered_alerts.png)